Police say black man killed in Memphis was sought in shooting

 “He wasn’t a bad guy,” his father said.
 “He wasn’t even living long enough to be a bad guy.”

-Leslie Earhart, a TBI spokeswoman, declined to identify the type of weapon Webber was reported to have had and whether Webber’s father and neighbors were correct when they said Webber had been shot between 16 and 20 times.

-Reporting by Brendan O'Brien; Additional reporting by Steve Gorman and Dan Whitcomb in Los Angeles and Jonathan Allen in New York; Writing by Will Dunham and Dan Whitcomb; Editing by Bill Tarrant, James Dalgleish and Leslie Adler
+Reporting by Brendan O'Brien; Additional reporting by Steve Gorman and Dan Whitcomb in Los Angeles and Jonathan Allen in New York; Writing by Will Dunham and Dan Whitcomb; Editing by Bill Tarrant, Leslie Adler and Lisa Shumaker